ZacharyWesterman/weather-alerts/README.md

 ## Before getting started

 You will need a [twilio](https://www.twilio.com/) account with at least 1 phone number to send messages from (**Note: this costs money!**).
 You will also need an [openweathermap](https://openweathermap.org/) api key.
-The free option should be more than enough, but do note that the weather will be checked exactly once for each item in `person.json`.
+The free option should be more than enough, but do note that the weather will be checked once for every unique latitude/longitude in `person.json`.

 ## Initial setup